UbiquityRobotics/learn/misc/troubleshooting.md

 as an emergency stop).
 Both blue and red LED on the PCB that has the switches should be illuminated.

-Check the 5 LEDs on the master control board
-(the big PCB on the robot)
-that you can see on the front of the robot right above the switch PCB.
+Check the row of 5 LEDs on the master control board (the big PCB on the robot) that you can see on the front of the robot right above the switch PCB.
 All 5 should be illuminated.
-The top one should blink briefly every 6 seconds.
+The top one (or the rightmost one, on an older model) should blink briefly every 6 seconds.
 If you don’t see this behavior then email contact@ubiquityrobotics.com.